GabeScott/standard-works-vault/General Conference/1983 October - God Grant Us Faith.md

 It was by faith that Brigham Young looked over this valley, then hot and barren, and declared, “This is the place.”
 Again by faith, four days later, he touched his cane to the ground a few hundred feet east of where I stand and said, “Here will be the temple of our God.”
 The magnificent and sacred house of the Lord to the east of this Tabernacle is a testimony of faith, not only of the faith of those who built it but of the faith of those who now use it in a great selfless labor of love.

-Wrote Paul to the Hebrews, “Now faith is the substance of things hoped for, the evidence of things not seen.”
-(Heb.
-11:1.)
+Wrote Paul to the Hebrews, “Now faith is the substance of things hoped for, the evidence of things not seen.” ([[Hebrews 11.1|Heb.
+11:1]].)
 All of the great accomplishments of which I have spoken were once only “the substance of things hoped for, the evidence of things not seen.”
 But with vision, with labor, and with confidence in the power of God working through them, they brought their faith to reality.

 Behind us is a glorious history.
 It is bespangled with heroism, tenacity to principle, and unflagging fidelity.
 It is the product of faith.
 Before us is a great future.
 It begins today.
 We cannot pause.
 We cannot slow down.
 We cannot slacken our pace or shorten our stride.

 In a dark period of our history, when enemies were throwing accusations against the Church, the First Presidency issued a proclamation to the world in which they set forth the dimensions of this work.
-Said they: “Our motives are not selfish; our purposes not petty and earth-bound; we contemplate the human race—past, present, and yet to come—as immortal beings, for whose salvation it is our mission to labor; and to this work, broad as eternity and deep as the love of God, we devote ourselves, now, and forever.”
-(Messages of the First Presidency, comp. by James R. Clark, 6 vols., Salt Lake City: Bookcraft, 1965–75, 26 March 1907, 4:155.)
+Said they: “Our motives are not selfish; our purposes not petty and earth-bound; we contemplate the human race—past, present, and yet to come—as immortal beings, for whose salvation it is our mission to labor; and to this work, broad as eternity and deep as the love of God, we devote ourselves, now, and forever.” (*Messages of the First Presidency,* comp. by James R. Clark, 6 vols., Salt Lake City: Bookcraft, 1965–75, 26 March 1907, 4:155.)

 With faith we must go forward toward the fulfillment of that commitment.
 We must ever keep before us the big picture, while not neglecting the details.
 That large picture is a portrayal of the whole broad mission of the Church; but it is painted one brush stroke at a time through the lives of all members, the composite of whose activities becomes the Church at work.